feagi/feagi-core/crates/feagi-npu/README.md

 use feagi_npu_runtime_embedded::EmbeddedRuntime;

 let runtime = EmbeddedRuntime::new();
-// Use with feagi-embedded for platform-specific HALs
+// Use with feagi-hal for platform-specific HALs
 ```

 ## Versioning